 2. Incorporation of aesthetic considerations in harvesting, road, landing design and management, and other management activities where visual impacts are a concern.

 Performance Measure 5.2.
-Program Participants shall manage the size, shape and placement of clearcut harvests.
+Certified Organizations shall manage the size, shape and placement of clearcut harvests.

 Indicators:

 1. Average size of clearcut harvest areas does not exceed 120 acres (50 hectares), except when necessary to meet regulatory requirements, achieve ecological objectives or to respond to forest health emergencies or other natural catastrophes.